Discover the Stunning Chee Dale Stepping Stones Walk in the Peak District

-So, here’s our complete guide for visiting Chee Dale Stepping Stones in the Peak District with information on parking, opening times, parking charges, walking directions, and the best time to visit.
-We’ll also give you details of a shorter walk, if you are looking for something quicker.
+In this guide, we’ll cover everything you need to know for your visit to Chee Dale Stepping Stones, including information on parking, opening times, walking directions, and tips for the best time to visit.
+Plus, we’ll include details of a shorter route if you’re looking for a quicker stroll.

 What is Chee Dale?

-Chee Dale is a picturesque deep-sided river gorge on the River Wye, in the Peak District.
-Located just 3 miles from Buxton in Derbyshire, this beautiful valley is home to a nature reserve, ancient woodland and two sets of stepping stones.
+Chee Dale is a picturesque, deep-sided limestone gorge carved by the River Wye in the heart of the Peak District National Park.
+Located just 3 miles from Buxton, Derbyshire, this tranquil valley is renowned for its nature reserve, ancient woodland, and the iconic Chee Dale stepping stones, which add a unique charm to the landscape.

 Overview of the Chee Dale Stepping Stones walk (5 miles)